Skip to Content

 6. Practice Short Trips First

 Even short one-hour spells away from home can stress your German Shepherd when he’s not used to it.
-So start by leaving him for a few minutes at a time as soon as you bring him home, which is usually around eight weeks old.
-This is a proven technique to stop separation anxiety as your pup will quickly learn that it’s quite normal to be left alone for a while.
+So start by leaving him for a few minutes when you bring him home, usually around eight weeks old.

-Gradually build this up over the next few weeks, increasing his time alone little by little.
+Gradually build this up over the next few weeks, increasing his time alone gradually.
 A rough guideline is that puppies should be left no more than one hour per month of age up to a maximum of four hours.
-You can read more info on how long German Shepherds can be left alone in my guilt-free guide.

-German Shepherd looking sad and lonely, How to Stop Separation Anxiety in German Shepherds
+German Shepherd looking sad and lonely,

-Tip!
+Pro Tip!
 When my German Shepherd was a young pup, even if I had nowhere to go, I would sneak upstairs to another room and stay silent for a few minutes so that she could get used to being alone in her crate.

 7. Arrange for Visitors to Call

-However, you should try to avoid this step if you notice that your German Shepherd is beginning to feel quite comfortable alone.
 It should only be attempted if your dog is experiencing separation anxiety or you need to be away for more than four hours.
 Otherwise, you could end up reversing your progress.

 8. Show Your GSD Affection – But Not Too Much!